lyndon025/playtested/src/content/article/2023-11-06-its-an-amalgamation-of-gaming-netflix-and-twitch--impressions---silent-hill-ascension.md

 ---
-title: "It's an amalgamation of Gaming, Netflix, and Twitch | Impressions - Silent Hill Ascension"
+author: lyndonguitar
+category: Review
-description: "Over these past week I 'participated' in the release of a brand new and ambitious horror game called Silent Hill Ascension, set in the iconic universe of the Silent Hill video game franchise.
-From the get go, it's a significant departure from the well-known Silent Hill survival horror gameplay style, moving towards a more Supermassive Games-style interactive storytelling akin to titles like Until Dawn, The Dark Pictures Anthology, and games such as The Quarry."
+description: Over these past week I 'participated' in the release of a brand new and ambitious horror game called Silent Hill Ascension, set in the iconic universe of the Silent Hill video game franchise.
+From the get go, it's a significant departure from the well-known Silent Hill survival horror gameplay style, moving towards a more Supermassive Games-style interactive storytelling akin to titles like Until Dawn, The Dark Pictures Anthology, and games such as The Quarry.
+featured: false
 pubDate: 2023-11-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "the-dark-pictures-anthology:-little-hope"]
+tags:
-featured: false
+- taptap
+- the-dark-pictures-anthology:-little-hope
-thumb: ""
+thumb: ''
+title: It's an amalgamation of Gaming, Netflix, and Twitch | Impressions - Silent Hill Ascension
 ---

 Over these past week I "participated" in the release of a brand new and ambitious horror game called Silent Hill Ascension, set in the iconic universe of the Silent Hill video game franchise.
 From the get go, it's a significant departure from the well-known Silent Hill survival horror gameplay style, moving towards a more Supermassive Games-style interactive storytelling akin to titles like Until Dawn, The Dark Pictures Anthology, and games such as The Quarry.